pygfx/wgpu-py/docs/gui.rst

 On IDE's like Spyder or Pyzo, wgpu detects the integrated GUI, running on glfw if asyncio is enabled or Qt if a qt app is running.

+On an interactive session without GUI support, one must call ``run()`` to make the canvases interactive.
+This enters the main loop, which prevents entering new code.
+Once all canvases are closed, the loop returns.
+If you make new canvases afterwards, you can call ``run()`` again.
+This is similar to ``plt.show()`` in Matplotlib.